 Kate Bowler believed that life was a series of unlimited choices, until she discovered, at age 35, that her body was wracked with cancer.
 In her new memoir No Cure for Being Human, she searches for a way forward as she mines the wisdom (and absurdity) of today’s “best life now” advice industry, which insists on exhausting positivity and on trying to convince us that we can out-eat, out-learn, and out-perform our humanness.
 We are, she finds, as fragile as the day we were born—and there’s no cure for being human.

-Join Kate Bowler for a special Spiritual Thought virtual event on Tuesday, September 28 at 8:00 PM ET on Zoom, as Bowler shares her story—and her path forward—with her trademark dry wit and unflinching honesty.
+Join Kate Bowler for a special Spiritual Thought virtual event on Tuesday, September 28 at 8:00 PM ET on Zoom, as Bowler shares her story—and her path forward—with her trademark dry wit and unflinching honesty in conversation with Jen Hatmaker.
 She will explain how she grappled with her diagnosis, her ambition, and her faith as she tried to come to terms with her limitations in a culture that says anything is possible.